Sending

 The mechanism of mining is important for the following reasons:

-1. Prevents conflicting transactions from being written to the blockchain.
-If two conflicting transactions are sent in to the network (e.g. trying to send the same bitcoins to two different places), then only one of those transactions will be written to the blockchain.
+- Prevents conflicting transactions from being written to the blockchain.
+If two conflicting transactions are sent into the network (e.g. trying to send the same bitcoins to two different places), then only one of those transactions will be written to the blockchain.

-3. It's difficult to removed transactions from the blockchain.
-Mining a block requires energy, which makes it difficult for any individual to acquire enough energy to be able to mine blocks quickly enough to rewrite the blockchain.
+- It's difficult to remove transactions from the blockchain.
+Mining a block requires energy, which makes it difficult for any individual miner to acquire enough energy to rewrite the blockchain.

 All in all, mining is what allows multiple computers on a decentralized network to agree upon the same copy of a regularly updated file.